w4rc0n/Icinga-2-Provisioner/README.md

 I2provisioner
 =============
-A utility used for the automatic provisioning of hosts into icinga2 via the director module API.
+A utility used for the automatic provisioning of hosts into icinga2 via the icinga 2 director module API, and configuring the host itself as an icinga2 endpoint.

 This script will perform the following:
 - Take in commandline arguments about what you would like to name the host you are going to monitor, and which host template you would like to have it set up with (using the templates API key).